 As participants finish their climb, they are asked to ring a bell in remembrance of the person they represented.

-This year the proceeds of the Stair Climb will benefit CASA of North Mississippi.
-CASA helps abused and neglected children in foster care have a voice in court, school, and the community.
+This year the proceeds of the Stair Climb will benefit “Beds for Kids,” a group of volunteers who make beds for children who don’t have one, including a mattress, pillows, and bedding.
 “We always like to choose a charity that is doing great work but often gets overlooked,” Monts said.

-“This is an event that really hits home, and its humbling to see the community come together, and the brotherhood between firefighters and fire departments, Captain Brad Robinson said.
+“This is an event that really hits home, and its humbling to see the community come together, and the brotherhood between firefighters and fire departments, Chief Robinson said.

 The Tupelo 9/11 Stair Climb is a beautiful way to remember and honor those fallen heroes while promoting promoting a sense of community and reminding all ages never to forget.